monkeydrummer/SurveyData2025/README.md

 ## Usage

 1. Enter the password to access the dashboard
+2. **Upload your survey CSV file** using the sidebar file uploader
-2. Use sidebar filters to select departments and tenure groups
+3. Use sidebar filters to select departments and tenure groups
-3. Toggle response grouping and "Don't Know" exclusion
+4. Toggle response grouping and "Don't Know" exclusion
-4. Explore visualizations in Overview and Detailed Questions tabs
+5. Explore visualizations in Overview and Detailed Questions tabs
-5. Use search to find specific questions
+6. Use search to find specific questions
-6. Sort heatmaps by different response types
+7. Sort heatmaps by different response types
-7. Click "Logout" to exit
+8. Click "Logout" to exit

+**Note:** You'll need to upload the CSV file each time you start a new session.

 ## Data File

+**Important:** Survey data is NOT stored in the repository for privacy.

+- Users must upload the CSV file through the app interface
-Place your survey data file in the root directory:
+- The file uploader appears in the sidebar after logging in
-- `Rocscience Core Values Survey 2.csv`
+- Supported format: Rocscience Core Values Survey CSV

 ## Support